 Introducing Lonar Meteorite Crater

-Around 50, 000 years ago a meteorite slammed into the earth leaving behind this massive crater, which measures some 2km across and 170m deep.
-It’s the only hypervelocity natural impact crater in basaltic rock in the world – impressive stuff, hey!
-Assuming this means nothing to you then take faith in the fact that, with a shallow green lake in its base, it’s as tranquil and relaxing a spot as you could hope to find.
-The lake itself is highly alkaline and, apparently, taking a dip in its waters is excellent for the skin.
-Scientists suspect that the meteorite is still embedded about 600m below the southeastern rim of the crater.
+If you like off-beat adventures, travel to Lonar to explore a prehistoric natural wonder.
+About 50,000 years ago, a meteorite slammed into the earth here, leaving behind a massive crater, 2km across and 170m deep.
+In scientific jargon, it’s the only hypervelocity natural-impact crater in basaltic rock in the world.
+In lay terms, it’s as tranquil and relaxing a spot as you could hope to find, with a shallow green lake at its base and wilderness all around.
+The lake water is supposedly alkaline and excellent for the skin.
+Scientists think that the meteorite is still embedded about 600m below the southeastern rim of the crater.